-Because a sprint always has a certain duration, it is important to track the progress of the tasks and also the accomplishments during the course of the sprint.
+Because a sprint always has a certain duration, it is important to track the progress of the tasks and also the accomplishments during the sprint.
 Time and remaining work are the most important measures.
 The units of measurement are either hours or story points.
 The goal is to complete the workload by the end of the sprint.

 - Release Burndown

 The Release Burndown shows an overall picture.
-In a sprint there are many epics and versions, so it is important to always track the progress.
+In a sprint, there are many epics and versions, so it is important to always track the progress.
 Because the team needs to be clear about the steps in the process.